THE TIBET SERIES, DAY 9, 10, 11 & 12

 THE ST. REGIS

 They also upgraded me for free from a junior suite to something the size of a small house.
 It had 2 lounges, a huge bathroom, a dinner table, walk in wardrobe and a work station.
-Its when you stay in places like this you realise two nights is not enough!
+It’s when you stay in places like this that you realise two nights is not enough!

 DAY 10 – THE FIERCEST DOGS IN THE WORLD

 After I enjoyed the hotel last night, we headed to meet a few Tibetan Mastiffs.
-For this experience I was expecting to get close and personal with these animals, maybe get a cuddle and take one for a walk.
+For this experience, I was expecting to get close and personal with these animals, maybe get a cuddle and take one for a walk.
 Well… to say these dogs would have eaten me alive is an understatement!
 I have not been this intimidated in a long time!
-Fair enough one can kill 5 wolves but I was told they were docile!
+Fair enough, one can kill 5 wolves, but I was told they were docile!

 LOCAL FAIR

-On our way to a local teahouse we stopped at the city fair where we spotted a few of China’s best fake cars and had a few goes at some of the games.
-Like most games these were almost impossible but we were still lucky enough to win twice, a wooden carved tiger and a large teddy, not bad for a days work.
+On our way to a local teahouse, we stopped at the city fair where we spotted a few of China’s best fake cars and had a few goes at some of the games.
+Like most games, these were almost impossible, but we were still lucky enough to win twice, a wooden carved tiger and a large teddy, not bad for a day’s work.

 LOCAL TEAHOUSE

 My final experience here in Tibet to help work in a local tea house, cooking and serving food and generally making clients feel uncomfortable!
-Generally we were cooking noodles (shock!) for the clients but we had a few strange options for ourselves including rotten eggs.
+Generally, we were cooking noodles (shock!) for the clients, but we had a few strange options for ourselves, including rotten eggs.
 Yes, Tibetans eat rotten eggs!

 TODAY’S YOUTUBE VIDEOS

-If you want to see today from a different perspective, and catch a few different stories from the front row, then check out today’s YouTube videos below.
+If you want to see today from a different perspective and catch a few different stories from the front row, then check out today’s YouTube videos below.

 FINAL THOUGHTS